aosabook/500lines/functionalDB/chapter.md

 * The entire circle is the excavation site
 * Each ring is a _layer_ (here numbered from 0 to 4)
-* Each slice is a labeled artefact (‘a’ through ‘e’)
+* Each slice is a labeled artifact (‘a’ through ‘e’)
-* Each artefact has a ‘color’ attribute (where white means that no update was made)
+* Each artifact has a ‘color’ attribute (where white means that no update was made)
 * Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0)
 * Light blue arrows are arbitrary relationships of interest between entities (e.g., from ‘b’ to ‘d’)